math2001/st-user-package/README.md

 ## Working plugins

-- `color previewer`: click on an hex color and you magicaly get a popup with the color in it! :stuck_out_tongue_winking_eye:
 - `python runner`: globaly, run the open `_main.py` file.
 Look at the code if you want to know a bit more about it.
-- `open_cmder`: do you know [cmder](http://cmder.net/).
-Well this plugin opens it from sublime, for you, where you are
-- `README opener`: open your package readme faster.
 - `Transform PHP`: Slow when you type php code?

 		d this m method i str_index i d var_index = 'so cool'